alari777/ld-tasks-1/README.md

 This algorithm has complexity: O(n)

 We need to go through the array and accumulate the current partial sum in some variable e.g. named `sum`.
-If at some point 'sum' turns out to be negative, then we set value of `sum`  as `0`.
+If at some point `sum` turns out to be negative, then we set value of `sum`  as `0`.
 It is claimed that the maximum of all values of the variable `sum` that occurred during the work will be the resolve to the problem.

-> The point about `sum`:
-We need to keep all these values e.g. in some array OR to make the comparing current and previous value of `sum`.
+> In short about `sum`: we need to keep all these values e.g. in some array OR to make the comparing current and previous value of `sum`.
 Actually I think both ways are good and it depends on what you prefer.

-> I think that working array has to have at least one negative element because in that case (if all elements are positive) we just need to calculate summa of all values of current array and the task becomes irrelevant.
+> I think a work array has to have at least one negative element because in that case (if all elements are positive) we just need to calculate total sum of all values of current array and the task becomes irrelevant.

 To start open your console and enter next instruction:
 `php indexS.php N_1 N_2 N_3 N_4`